gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Used to update user password
+Use this API to update the password.

 *Success Response:*

+Success.
+Returns a success message.
+Refer `VerifyEmailSuccess` for more details.

 Schema: `VerifyEmailSuccess`